 An employment tribunal claim will typically take between four to 12 months to conclude.
 Some employment tribunals may take longer.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.

-Read Full ArticleRussells would like to congratulate the following who all won awards at this year's Women in Music Awards: Bola Abioye,...
+Read Full ArticleWe would like to congratulate the following on their nominations at this year’s Ivor Novello Awards with The Ivors Academy...

 Read Full ArticleUnder SRA rules, we are required to publish on our website price and service information in respect of our following published practice areas: